ebc33/streamlitDNA/README.md

 Verify ID with DNA

-It is now possible to verify original face via DNA with AI !
+It is possible to verify original face via DNA with AI !

 This app reviews DNA sequence of data with modeling code.

 App classifies original shape of a facial feature.

 Review of DNA and classification is based on neural networks and clustering.

 My capstone is a pilot app that analyzes bird DNA instead of human genes as initial proof that this idea is possible.

 A main goal of this app is to identify the shape of a facial feature based only on DNA.

 Originals matter!